-How we must to pray?
+How do we must pray?

-We must pray in according to God's will; in our spirit and in truth.
+We must pray according to God's will; in our spirit and in truth.
 This is the confidence which we have before Him, that, if we ask anything according to His will, He hears us.
-And if we know that He hears us - whatever we ask - we know that we have what we asked of Him" (1 John 5:14).
+And if we know that He hears us - whatever we ask - we know that we have what we asked of Him."
+(1 John 5:14).

-When we come before our God the Father we must come with pure heart and clear consciousness.
+When we come before our God the Father we must come with a pure heart and clear consciousness.

-"Dear friends, if our hearts do not condemn us, we have confidence before God, and receive from him anything we ask, because we keep his commands and do what pleases him" (1 John 3:21:22).
+"Dear friends, if our hearts do not condemn us, we have confidence before God and receive from him anything we ask because we keep his commands and do what pleases him."
+(1 John 3:21:22).

-"Ask and it will be given to you; seek and you will find; knock and the door will be opened to you" (Matthew 7:7).
+"Ask and it will be given to you; seek and you will find; knock and the door will be opened to you."
+(Matthew 7:7).

 What for we must pray?

-First of all we must pray may God's will be done and not ours (Matthew 6:10).
+First of all, we must pray may God's will be done and not ours.
+(Matthew 6:10).

 Jesus told us how to pray:

 "'Our Father in heaven, hallowed be your name, your kingdom come, your will be done on earth as it is in heaven.
 Give us today our daily bread.
 Forgive us our debts, as we also have forgiven our debtors.
 And lead us not into temptation, but deliver us from the evil one.
 For if you forgive men when they sin against you, your heavenly Father will also forgive you.
-But if you do not forgive men their sins, your Father will not forgive your sins" (Mathew 6:10:15).
+But if you do not forgive men their sins, your Father will not forgive your sins."
+(Mathew 6:10:15).

 "I urge, then, first of all, that petitions, prayers, intercession and thanksgiving be made for all people, for kings and all those in authority, that we may live peaceful and quiet lives in all godliness and holiness.
-This is good, and pleases God our Savior" (1 Timothy 2:1-3; Jeremiah 29:7).
+This is good and pleases God our Savior."
+(1 Timothy 2:1-3; Jeremiah 29:7).

-We are also commanded, - "do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God" (Philippians 4:6; Mathew 6:25, 27).
+We are also commanded, - "do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God."
+(Philippians 4:6; Mathew 6:25, 27).

 We must pray for all the saints to be holy and blameless till the end.
-"Now may the God of peace sanctify you entirely; and may your spirit and soul and body be preserved complete, without blame at the coming of our Lord Jesus Christ" (1 Thessalonians 5:23).
+"Now may the God of peace sanctify you entirely; and may your spirit and soul and body be preserved complete, without blame at the coming of our Lord Jesus Christ."
+(1 Thessalonians 5:23).

 We must pray for all those who are sick.
 "Is anyone among you sick?
 Let them call the elders of the church to pray over them and anoint them with oil in the name of the Lord.
 And the prayer offered in faith will make the sick person well; the Lord will raise them up.
-If they have sinned, they will be forgiven" (James 5:14-15; Acts 28:8).
+If they have sinned, they will be forgiven."
+(James 5:14-15; Acts 28:8).

 We must pray continually for all saints who are going through hardships.
 We must pray without ceasing to be protected from every evil one.
 We must pray may we endure and stay in the Word of God, in the Truth in spite of all circumstances.
 We must pray for strength and wisdom to see the truth and apply it in our daily lives.
 (John 3:21; 2 Thessalonians 3:3; Mathew 6:13).

-We must pray continually and ask God to fill other believers and ourselves with the "knowledge of His will through all the wisdom and understanding that the Spirit gives, so that you (all the saints) may live a life worthy of the Lord and please Him in every way: bearing fruit in every good work, growing in the knowledge of God, being strengthened with all power according to His glorious might so that you may have great endurance and patience, and giving joyful thanks to the Father, who has qualified you to share in the inheritance of His holy people in the kingdom of light" (Colossians 1:8-12).
+We must pray continually and ask God to fill other believers and ourselves with the "knowledge of His will through all the wisdom and understanding that the Spirit gives, so that you (all the saints) may live a life worthy of the Lord and please Him in every way: bearing fruit in every good work, growing in the knowledge of God, being strengthened with all power according to His glorious might so that you may have great endurance and patience, and giving joyful thanks to the Father, who has qualified you to share in the inheritance of His holy people in the kingdom of light."
+(Colossians 1:8-12).

-That is far not all list why, when and how we must pray.
+That is far not all list why, when, and how we must pray.
 But we must pray and there is no other way how to draw closer to God.
-Without praying we incredibly fast can run dry spiritually and I think that is one of the reasons why so many people turn away from faith and fall back into Satan's traps.
+Without praying we incredibly fast can run dry spiritually and I think that is one of the reasons why so many people turn away from the faith and fall back into Satan's traps.
 God is faithful and He longs to have all His children to be saved and live blessed lives.
 As we come to Him and pour out our hearts, He hears and answers in His way and timing.
 God promised to help us and deliver us.
 That is why Satan hates when we pray.
-We must pray in order to keep good and open relationship with God.
-Without prayer we can only go into pit.
+We must pray in order to keep a good and open relationship with God.
+Without prayer, we can only go into the pit.
 God gave us free will to choose.
 He laid down for us two ways – blessings and curses.
-It is up to us which way we choose (Deuteronomy 30:19).
+It is up to us which way we choose.
+(Deuteronomy 30:19).

-We must pray for peace in Jerusalem; for israelites (Psalm 122:6).
+We must pray for peace in Jerusalem; for Israelites (Psalm 122:6).

 Choose good and pray, praise His name and give thanks in all circumstances!